Yaraslaut/Yaraslaut/cv/cv.typ

   EMC Lab, BSUIR, Minsk, Belarus][
 #list(
     [
-    Implementation and development of algorithms using Mathcad as the initial tool, further implementation in C++ for better performance for in final application.
-This included unit test coverage and following testing/bug fixes.
+    Implementation and development of computation algorithms for the EMC problems in both research (Mathcad) and product (C++).
     ],
 )
   ]